“My Child’s Behavior Is So Bad, Where Do I Begin?” How to Coach Your Child Forward

 By Carole Banks

 “My child misbehaves so much that I don’t even know where to start!”
-This is one of the most common things we hear on the 1-on-1 Coaching Team, and it’s an understandable problem.
+This is one of the most common things we hear on the Parent Coaching Team, and it’s an understandable problem.
 Many parents tell me they feel overwhelmed, frustrated and anxious when dealing with their child or teen’s acting out behavior; they wonder how they’ll be able to tackle so many issues at once.
 But here’s a secret: thinking about the problem in this way will only make you feel defeated before you even start.

 “Start where your child is and coach them forward.”